-1. Many people with EDs/Disordered Eating also have some type of digestive disruption.
+1. Many people with Eating Disorders/Disordered Eating also have some type of digestive disruption.

 Some surveys show that up to 98% of people with an eating disorder also have a concurrent GI disturbance.
 I wanted to point this out to show how prevalent this relationship is!

-And it makes SO much sense when you think about how ED behaviors impact the amount and the availability of food.
+And it makes SO much sense when you think about how ED behaviours impact the amount and the availability of food.
 Ultimately, that will affect the way our digestion works.

 2. Disrupted gut/brain connection.

 Marci also discussed how the communication between the brain and the gut is “disrupted” in a “functional gut disorder.”
 A functional gut disorder is a gut issue in which the symptoms cannot be explained by a structural or tissue abnormality.
 IBS falls into the category of a functional gut disorder, whereas Celiac disease does not.
 (That’s because in Celiac disease, gluten triggers an autoimmune response in the body, which can cause damage to the small intestine).

 How can this communication between the gut and brain become disrupted?
 Typically by some type of stress response, which can be either physical or psychological.
 So yes, anxiety can cause a disruption in this communication.
 And it may result in things like acid reflux, bloating, gassiness or diarrhea.